Life Insurance with a Felony.

 You see…

-It’s important your agent not only has experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions, but also have access to dozens of different life insurance companies so that when it comes time to helping a more “challenging” case, they don’t have to rely on a…
+It’s important your agent not only has experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also has access to dozens of different life insurance companies so that when it comes time to help a more “challenging” case, they don’t have to rely on a…

 “One size fits all approach!”

-The good news is that this is exactly what you’re going to find here at IBSA!
+The good news is that this is precisely what you’ll find here at IBSA!

 Now, will we be able to help out everyone who has been convicted of a Felony?